Board of Trustees

 Darlene Jordan is the executive director of the Gerald R. Jordan Foundation, a nonprofit organization named for her husband that supports education, health and youth services, and the arts.
 In 2016, she was appointed to the Florida Board of Governors of the state university system, and serves on the Florida State Constitution revision commission.
 She was previously Assistant Attorney General for the Massachusetts Office of the Attorney General, and Assistant District Attorney in the Norfolk District Attorney’s office.
 In 2012, she was awarded the Fordham Founder’s Award for her outstanding philanthropic commitment to her alma mater, Fordham University, where she also serves as a member of its board of directors and co-chair of the $500 million Comprehensive Campaign.
 Her other board affiliations include the Boys & Girls Clubs of Boston, the Preservation Foundation of Palm Beach, the Isabella Stewart Gardner Museum, Boston Symphony Orchestra and the Steppingstone Foundation in Boston.
 She is a member of the Harvard Business School’s Board of Dean’s Advisors and the Harvard Stem Cell Institute.
 Ms. Jordan received her bachelor’s degree from Fordham University and her Juris Doctor from Suffolk University School of Law.
 She has been a member of the Massachusetts Bar since 1992 and the U.S. District Court, District of Massachusetts since 1993.
 She resides in both Palm Beach and Boston with her husband and daughter.

-Ken Kahn is the President of LRP Publications, headquartered in Palm Beach Gardens, a broad-based media company serving businesses and educational professionals.
+Ken Kahn is the president of LRP Publications, headquartered in Palm Beach Gardens, a broad-based media company serving businesses and educational professionals.
 LRP Publications employs 400 people in its Florida, Pennsylvania and Washington, D.C. offices.
-He is the current Chair of the Palm Beach County Education Commission and is a board member of Cornell University School of Industrial and Labor Relations, Max Planck Florida Foundation, and the Alliance for Eating Disorder Awareness.
+He is the chair of the Palm Beach County Education Commission and is a board member of Cornell University School of Industrial and Labor Relations, Max Planck Florida Foundation, and the Alliance for Eating Disorder Awareness.
 He also serves on the executive committees of the Business Development Board of Palm Beach County, Economic Council of Palm Beach County and Kravis Center Corporate Partners.
 In 2013, he was honored with the Business Development Board of Palm Beach County’s Economic Development Leadership Award.
 He has received numerous honors including Cornell University’s Groat Alumni Award, Northern Palm Beach County Chamber of Commerce’s Community Leader of the Year Award, and the Sun Sentinel Co.’s Excalibur Award.
 He is an active member of the Florida Council of 100.
 He holds a Bachelor’s degree from Cornell University (BS ’69), and JD from Harvard Law School.
-Kahn has five children and currently resides in Palm Beach Gardens, Florida with his wife, Jana, and two daughters.
+Kahn has five children and resides in Palm Beach Gardens, Florida with his wife, Jana, and two daughters.

 Robert E. Kaufmann